Ad Blocker Detected

 Pancreatic adenocarcinoma (PAC) is one of the most lethal cancers.
-Only about 5 % of the person with pancreatic adenocarcinoma may survive up to the maximum of 5 years.
-Therefore, a novel approach of pancreatic adenocarcinoma diagnosis and treatment is required to improve the clinical outcome of the PAC patients.
+Only about 5 % of the person with pancreatic adenocarcinoma may survive up to a maximum of 5 years.
+Therefore, a novel approach to pancreatic adenocarcinoma diagnosis and treatment is required to improve the clinical outcome of the PAC patients.

 Isobaric tags for relative and absolute quantitation (iTRAQ) in combination with two-dimensional liquid chromatography-tandem mass spectroscopy (2D LC-MS/MS) is a powerful tool that is frequently used in the quantitative proteomic analysis.
 During this procedure, iTRAQ reagent is used to label the primary amines of the peptides obtained from the trypsin digesting.
 There are four to eight different tags of the iTRAQ reagent that provides multiple tagging.

-In this study, researchers investigated the overexpression of a membrane-associated protein, myoferlin that is required for the muscle development and regeneration.
-Evidence from the immunohistochemical studies from Human Protein Atlas reveal that myoferlin is overexpressed in most of the cancers such as colorectal cancer, ovarian, cervical, pancreatic and liver cancers.
+In this study, researchers investigated the overexpression of a membrane-associated protein, myoferlin that is required for muscle development and regeneration.
+Evidence from the immunohistochemical studies from Human Protein Atlas reveals that myoferlin is overexpressed in most cancers such as colorectal cancer, ovarian, cervical, pancreatic and liver cancers.